US Considering Hiking Tariffs on China EVs, Solar Products, WSJ Reports

 S&P Logs Worst Day in Two Months, Bonds Power On: Markets Wrap

+The EV landscape in Europe is different than in the US, where tariffs are already high enough to deter competition from China.
+China exported nearly 48,000 electric cars to North America as of October this year, compared to the more than 564,000 vehicles it sent to Western Europe.

+Read More: China Pulls Punches to Keep Pricey Electric Cars Flowing to EU

-Chinese electric vehicles are already subject to a 25% tariff, which has limited the number of cars Chinese automakers are sending to the US.
-China’s BYD Co., for example — which is on the cusp of overtaking Elon Musk’s Tesla Inc. as the world’s biggest seller of electric cars — doesn’t retail its passenger vehicles in the US.
+Chinese electric vehicles are currently subject to a 25% levy in the US, limiting their ability to enter the market.
+China’s BYD Co., for example, doesn’t retail its passenger vehicles in North America — despite being on the cusp of overtaking Elon Musk’s Tesla Inc. as the world’s biggest seller of electric cars.

-Other targets for potential tariff-rate increases are Chinese solar products and EV battery packs, the people familiar with the matter said.
+Other targets for potential tariff-rate increases are Chinese solar products and EV battery packs, the people familiar with the matter told the Journal.
 While the US now primarily imports solar material from Southeast Asia, China is still a huge supplier of EV batteries.
 Contemporary Amperex Technology Co.
 Ltd., based in Ningde, Fujian, is the world’s biggest maker of EV batteries.

+The Biden administration is also considering lowering tariffs on some Chinese consumer products that officials don’t see as strategically important, according to the Journal.

 Most Read from Bloomberg Businessweek